The Friends of Czech Heritage: keeping you informed about our activities

 You can click on the envelope icon on the right of the black bar beneath this text to subscribe to our activities listing.

 For events and news from other organisations please click here, where we feature a broad range of Czech-related items on Facebook, regularly updated.

-Lecture 30/11/21 by Martyn Bond: 'A Castle in Bohemia, an Austro-Japanese Count, and the Future of Europe'
+ZOOM Lecture on Wednesday 09/02/22 by Martyn Bond : 'A Castle in Bohemia, an Austro-Japanese Count, and the Future of Europe'

-Martyn Bond will speak about Count Richard Coudenhove-Kalergi, better known on the Continent than in Britain.
+Martyn Bond, a former foreign correspondent specialising in European affairs, spoke about Count Richard Coudenhove-Kalergi, better known on the Continent than in Britain.
 Few anywhere know that the man whom Hitler damned in Mein Kampf as a ‘cosmopolitan bastard’ travelled on a Czechoslovak diplomatic passport for twenty years between the two World Wars.

 The Count was an early pioneer of European unity and played an important role in the history of Central Europe but, given his and his family’s German-Bohemian background, is still underrated in the Czech Republic.
 His work in the movement for a united Europe deserves to be re-evaluated.

 Click here for a link to Martyn Bond's book 'Hitler's Cosmopolitan Bastard: Count Richard Coudenhove-Kalergi and His Vision of Europe'.

 Image © unknown